mattdesl/select-box/README.md

 }
 ```

+Returns `this` for chaining.

 #### `box.clear()`

 Clears the data in the box.
+Returns `this` for chaining.

 #### `box.set(data)`

 Clears the current data in the box and adds the specified data.
+Returns `this` for chaining.

 #### `box.selected()`